supervisely-ecosystem/import-pascal-voc/README.md

             └── colors.txt
 ```

 **`colors.txt`** file is custom, and not provided in the original Pascal VOC Dataset.
 File contains information about instance mask colors associated with classes in Pascal VOC format.
 This file is required by this app, if you are uploading custom dataset.
-Each line of `colors.txt` file starts with `class_name` and ends with `RGB` values that represents class color. `class name` and each of `RBG` values are divided by `space`.
+Each line of `colors.txt` file starts with `class_name` and ends with `RGB` values that represent class color.

 **`colors.txt`** example:
 ```txt